modernserf/hashtags-for-humans/docs/talk.md

 A hashtag is more than the sum of its tweets.
 Tags at their best (and their worst) are entities in their own right -- there is as meaning in the connections as there is in the content.
 People talk about "posting in this tag" and tell each other to "get out of this tag" because tags are shared spaces, and tagging is inherently a group participation.
 Unless you take pains to identify the tag without naming it, eg "👾🐊", commentary and discussion about a tag also becomes part of the tag.

 # Conclusion
 When the digerati of 2007 were first discussing the modern hashtag, there was an understanding that it wasn't going to be limited to any single site.
-This was the heady days of microformats and the semantic web; my forebears in thought-leadership had dreams of tags providing the metadata to unify human and machine interfaces.
+This was the heady days of microformats and the semantic web; my forebears in thought-leadership had dreams of tags providing the metadata to unify human and machine interfaces across the whole internet.

 ## Vernacular